grafana/agent/docs/sources/static/configuration/integrations/azure-exporter-config.md

   [azure_cloud_environment: <string> | default = "azurecloud"]

   # Optional: validation is disabled by default to reduce the number of azure exporter instances required when a `resource_type` has metrics with varying dimensions.
-  # Choosing to enable `validate_dimensions` will require 1 exporter instance per metric + dimension combination which can be very tedious to maintain.
+  # Choosing to enable `validate_dimensions` will require one exporter instance per metric + dimension combination which can be very tedious to maintain.
   [validate_dimensions: <bool> | default = false]
 ```